3 Easy Urban Hikes in Denver

 Norfolk Glen Loop.
 The Norfolk Glen Loop in Aurora combines the best of the outdoors with the ease of two great trails, the Sand Creek Greenway and the High Line Canal Trail.
 At five miles, which you can shorten to just over three, this hike starts at the Star K Ranch Morrison Nature Center off Smith Road (16002 E. Smith Road, Aurora 80011).

-You walk through wonderful open space filled with deer, elk, coyotes and prairie dogs.
-Hawks and eagles soar over head.
-You’ll cross the Sand Creek onto the High Line Canal Trail, and walk for a couple of miles with the Canal on your right and open space full of hawks and eagles on your left.
-After navigating the Triple Creek Trailhead (see video), you’ll head back along the Sand Creek and its Greenway on soft surface trail.
-When you arrive back to the Nature Center, be sure to go inside to use the restrooms and enjoy the interpretive history about Mr Stark.
-The original landowner, Stark had some interesting ideas about how to get together with his friends and what to do on the weekends.
-For the kids, they can touch some animal furs, too!
+You walk through a wonderful open space filled with deer, elk, coyotes, and prairie dogs.
+Hawks and eagles soar overhead.
+You’ll cross the Sand Creek onto the High Line Canal Trail and walk for a couple of miles with the Canal on your right and open space full of hawks and eagles on your left.
+After navigating the Triple Creek Trailhead (see video), you’ll head back along the Sand Creek and its Greenway on a soft surface trail.
+When you arrive back at the Nature Center, be sure to go inside to use the restrooms and enjoy the interpretive history of Mr Stark.
+The original landowner, Stark, had some interesting ideas about how to get together with his friends and what to do on the weekends.
+The kids can touch some animal fur, too!

 Need a good pair of boots?
 Get them at REI where you can return them for up to a year.
 I wear these boots.
 Free Shipping at REI!
 EVERYONE gets U.S. standard free shipping on orders of $50 or more!

-For our out-of-town friends, this lower altitude hike might be the perfect thing they need.
-They’ll get outside, see our beautiful prairie heritage and get great glimpses of the mountains, too.
-Doing one of these Star K hikes will help them acclimate if you want to take them up to the higher elevation hikes later.
+For our out-of-town friends, this lower-altitude hike might be the perfect thing they need.
+They’ll get outside, see our beautiful prairie heritage, and also get great glimpses of the mountains.
+Doing one of these Star K hikes will be helpful to acclimate if you want to take them up to the higher elevation hikes later.

 Central Park Loop (click for interactive map)

-The Stapleton Central Park Loop.
-At three miles, all housed within Stapleton’s (Now Called Central Park) Central Park, you can follow the map, or just get lost meandering the trails between Central Park and Westerly Creek Park.
-Within the loop, you’ll find a fantastic playground for all ages that includes rock climbing and bouldering.
+The Central Park Loop.
+At three miles, all housed within Central Park, you can follow the map, or just enjoy meandering the trails between Central Park and Westerly Creek Park.
+Within the loop, you’ll find a fantastic playground for all ages, including rock climbing and bouldering.
 Don’t miss the beautiful Alzheimer’s Remembrance Garden, and be sure to walk out onto the overlook.
-This “bridge to nowhere” is actually a piece of artwork designed to emotionally connect the old Stapleton airport with the new.
+This “bridge to nowhere” is actually a piece of artwork designed to emotionally connect the old airport with the new.
 It diagonally points from the old air tower just to the west to the new air tower to the northeast.
 Regardless of which way you walk this loop, the views are plenty.

 Need a great pack?
 Try an Osprey.
 The perfect backpack for your next adventure.

-Along the Sand Creek, you can see remnants of the old Stapleton runway.
+You can see remnants of the old Stapleton runway along the Sand Creek.
 If you are standing on the bridge over Sand Creek and look northwesterly, you can see where the old runways crossed the creek.
 The existing path down by the creek is where the maintenance trucks would travel to get between planes.

 Confluence Park Clover Loop (click for interactive map)